 The Board assumes responsibility for stewardship of the Group and is collectively responsible for the Group's long-term success.
 It provides corporate directions, ensures financial and human resources are adequate to meet its objectives, has established a framework of prudent and effective controls which enables risks to be assessed and managed, reviews management performance, and promotes best practice in corporate governance.
-The Board leads by example, sets and shapes the desired organisational culture and ensures proper accountability within the Company.
 Board members are required to objectively discharge their duties and responsibilities at all times as fiduciaries in the interest of the Company.
+It holds Management accountable for its performance.

-The Board has in 2018 put in place a code of conduct and ethics, taking into consideration the Revised Code.
+The Board has put in place a code of conduct and ethics.
+It leads by example, setting appropriate tone-from-the-top and the desired organisational culture and ensuring proper accountability within the Company.
 Directors facing conflicts of interest are required to promptly disclose such interest and recuse themselves from discussions and decisions involving the issues of conflict.